Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 \subsubsection{Low subcritical overlap: the case of one long excursion}

-In what we hope are the interests of expository clarity, we focus here on the simplest and instructive special case of the event of low overlap $O_n\big( \rho_n^0 , \rho_n^t \big) \leq 1/2$.
-Suppose that the time-zero polymer $\rho_n^0$ adopts a globally rightward trajectory, intersecting the planar interval $[1,\infty) \times \{1/2 \}$; and that its time-$t$ counterpart $\rho_n^t$ instead moves leftward, so that it intersects the interval $(-\infty,-1] \times \{1/2\}$.
-In essence, this event captures the case that low overlap is accounted for by a single interval of excursion of $\rho_n^t$ away (and to the left of) $\rho_n^0$ whose duration takes the form of a macroscopic subinterval of $[0,1]$ (that contains the time one-half): see Figure \ref{f.proxy}(left).
+Take the event of low overlap to be $O_n\big( \rho_n^0 , \rho_n^t \big) \leq 1/2$, say.
+We here consider a simple and instructive special case (or subevent) of low overlap: that the time-zero polymer $\rho_n^0$ adopts a globally rightward trajectory, intersecting the planar interval $[1,\infty) \times \{1/2 \}$; and that its time-$t$ counterpart $\rho_n^t$ instead moves leftward, intersecting the interval $(-\infty,-1] \times \{1/2\}$.
+In essence, this event captures the case that low overlap is accounted for by a single interval of excursion of $\rho_n^t$ away (and to the left of) $\rho_n^0$ whose duration takes the form of a macroscopic subinterval of $[0,1]$ (that contains the time one-half): see Figure~\ref{f.proxy}(left).

-We want to argue that this scenario typically forces an event of diagnosable rarity in the time-zero model.
-The obvious candidate for the concerned static event is the twin peaks' event whose probability has just been bounded above.
-The most direct means of seeking to verify the occurrence of this static event is simply to consider the time-$t$ polymer as a candidate for a near polymer at time zero.
+We want to argue that this scenario typically forces a rare time zero event of the twin peaks kind whose probability has just been bounded above.
+The most direct means of seeking to verify this is simply to consider the time-$t$ polymer as a candidate for a near polymer at time zero.
 The discussion in Section~\ref{s.onset} is pertinent for evaluating how viable this approach is.
-We argued there that, as time varies over the very short scale $t \ll n^{-2/3}$, a typical initial polymer will suffer no significant weight change.
-For such choices of $t$, $\rho_n^t$ is thus plausibly a time-zero near polymer, so that the event of a substantially separated near-maximizer in the routed weight profile $Z = Z_n \big( \cdot, 1/2 \big)$ typically occurs.
+We argued there that, up to $t \ll n^{-2/3}$, a typical initial polymer will suffer no significant weight change.
+For such choices of $t$, $\rho_n^t$ is thus plausibly a time-zero near polymer, so that the event of a substantially separated near-maximizer in the routed weight profile $Z = Z_n \big( \cdot, 1/2 \big)$ is indeed forced.

-We are however considering a given time $t$ on the longer subcritical scale $t \ll n^{-1/3}$.
-As we indicated in Section~\ref{s.onset}, beyond the shorter scale $t = O(1) n^{-2/3}$, the time-zero weight of $\rho_n^t$ will be hopelessly uncompetitive---highly negative.
-Thus the naive strategy just mentioned fails at this point, and one of the key innovations in this article is the development of an approach to resolve this difficulty.
+However for a given time $t$ on the longer subcritical scale $t \ll n^{-1/3}$, the above reasoning fails, since as we indicated in Section~\ref{s.onset}, beyond the shorter scale $t = O(1) n^{-2/3}$, the time-zero weight of $\rho_n^t$ will be hopelessly uncompetitive.
+Nonetheless, despite the naive strategy failing at this point, one of the key innovations in this article is the development of an approach to resolve this difficulty.

-Towards such a development, recall from~(\ref{e.typicaltau}) that we may expect subcritical weight stability at this given value of $t$.
+The main input that we employ is the subcritical weight stability estimate (\ref{e.typicaltau}).
 In particular, writing $(y,1/2)$ with $y \leq -1$ for an element of $\rho_n^t$, it seems to follow from three applications of (\ref{e.typicaltau}) that